-For the protection of all clients and their pets, animals must be on a leash and properly controlled or in an appropriate pet carrier while in the reception area, exam rooms or in the parking lot.
+For the protection of staff, clients, and their pets, animals must be properly controlled on a leash or in an appropriate pet carrier while on hospital premises.
 We want all of our patients to be safe and comfortable.
-If your pet is particularly nervous or scared or you have young children, we would be happy to settle you early in an unoccupied exam room.
+If your pet has special behavioral needs, we are happy to settle you in an unoccupied exam room upon check in.

-We require full payment at the time that services are rendered.
-For your convenience we accept: Visa, MasterCard, Discover, American Express, cash and personal checks.
+We require payment in full at the time services are rendered.
+For your convenience we accept payment in the following forms:

-We will always try our best to provide the best medical care & advice for your pet.
-Occasionally this could mean referral to a veterinary specialist.
-Board certified veterinarians are specially trained in their fields and often have advanced or specialized diagnostic & medical/surgical equipment necessary to properly treat pets with complicated medical, surgical, dental, or emergency problems.
-In addition, their offices are often located at 24-hour facilities for round the clock care if needed.
+We always try to provide the best medical care & advice for your pet's specified needs.
+This can sometimes mean a referral to a veterinary specialist.
+Board certified veterinarians are specially trained in their fields and have the specialized diagnostic & medical equipment necessary to treat pets with complicated conditions.

 We ask that clients call ahead to alert us that they will be bringing their pet in for emergency care, however we realize in some cases, this is not possible.
 All emergency patients (walk-in patients included) will be immediately assessed by a doctor or technician.
 Patients in critical condition will be taken to the treatment area and every attempt will be made to stabilize the patient.
 Depending on the situation, one of our staff members will communicate with the client on the pet’s condition and when able, a doctor will discuss diagnostic, treatment, and referral options for continued care.
 Patients who present with non-life-threatening conditions will be asked to stay in the waiting area or other designated area until a doctor is available to attend to the pet.